talwat/lowfi/docs/en/MUSIC.md

 Sometimes it's justified, but often, it's just pointless when most will end up with the same set of "defaults" that aren't really defaults.

-Lowfi is so nice and simple because of the "plug and play" aspect, but it's become a lot harder to continue it as of late.
+lowfi is so nice and simple because of the "plug and play" aspect, but it's become a lot harder to continue it as of late.

 ## The Lofi Girl List